IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/button.md

 </IgbButton>
 ```

-With `prefix` and `suffix` slots we can add different content before and after the main content of the button.

 ## Type

 The button component will change its internal structure from a [`<button>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) to an [`<a>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) type element when the `Href` attribute is set.
 In that case the button can be thought of as a regular link.
 Setting the `Href` attribute will allow you to also set the `Rel`, `Target` and `Download` attributes.
-In the case when the button component uses an actual **<button>** element internally, we can specify its `DisplayType` by setting the property to any of the following values:
+In the case when the button component uses an actual [`<button>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) element internally, we can specify its `DisplayType` by setting the property to any of the following values:

 - `submit` - when we want to submit the form data
 - `reset` - when we want to reset form data to its initial values